August 30, 2018 11 min read

 *Does the report look like it has been edited?

-A good lab report will have the breakdown of the amounts of all the cannabinoids.
-An even better one will have the terpene breakdown.
-A fantastic one has the purity as well, including heavy metals and pesticide analysis.
+A good lab report will have a breakdown of the amounts of all the cannabinoids.
+An even better one will have the terpene breakdown too, and a fantastic one will have the purity as well, including a heavy metals and pesticide analysis.